skooner-k8s/skooner/README.md

 ```

 ### Metrics
-skooner relies heavily on [metrics-server](https://github.com/kubernetes-incubator/metrics-server) to display real time cluster metrics.
-It is strongly recommended to have `metrics-server` installed to get the best experience from skooner.
+Skooner relies heavily on [metrics-server](https://github.com/kubernetes-incubator/metrics-server) to display real time cluster metrics.
+It is strongly recommended to have `metrics-server` installed to get the best experience from Skooner.

 + [Installing metrics-server](https://github.com/kubernetes-incubator/metrics-server)
 + [Running metrics-server with kubeadm](https://medium.com/@waleedkhan91/how-to-configure-metrics-server-on-kubeadm-provisioned-kubernetes-cluster-f755a2ac43a2)